-At the heart of the Information Commons is the idea of the integrated learning environment, where students can discover and use print and digital resources in the same space, and access the resources of our virtual learning environment, MOLE.
+At the heart of the Information Commons (IC) is the idea of the integrated learning environment, where students can discover and use print and digital resources in the same space and access the resources of our virtual learning environment, MOLE.

 Our brief to architects RMJM demanded a solution that, while it embodied many of the features of university libraries and IT centres, would not be constrained by the vocabularies of existing academic buildings.

-We´re not the first to use the term "information commons", though we´re one of the first worldwide to apply it to a facility on this scale.
+We are not the first to use the term information commons, though we're one of the first worldwide to apply it to a facility on this scale.

-In the US and Canada, and to a lesser extent in Australia and New Zealand, the concept of the "commons" as a shared resource or facility persisted, sometimes applied to buildings such as refectories.
-The term "information commons" has gained currency since the late 1980s, both to refer to a physical space, where information resources can be accessed and used; and to a virtual information space or community resource.
+In the United States and Canada and to a lesser extent in Australia and New Zealand, the concept of the commons as a shared resource or facility persisted, sometimes applied to buildings such as refectories.
+The term 'information commons' has gained currency since the late 1980s, both to refer to a physical space, where information resources can be accessed and used and to a virtual information space or community resource.

-We chose to use this name because, like "library", it's rooted in history.
-And by re-introducing it to the UK we´re signalling the exciting scale and innovation of this new learning environment, with its shared resources providing access to the world's knowledge.
+We chose to use this name because, like 'library', it's rooted in history.
+By re-introducing it to the UK we're signalling the exciting scale and innovation of this new learning environment, with its shared resources providing access to the world's knowledge.

 Its dramatic external form, by architects RMJM, features distinctive full-height copper-clad northlight windows that wrap over the ceiling of the top floor.

-Internally, the building features a triple-height top-lit atrium, a double-height silent reading room with balcony, and variety of smaller spaces from classrooms down to six-seat group study rooms.
+Internally, the building features a triple-height top-lit atrium, a double-height silent reading room with a balcony and a variety of smaller spaces from classrooms down to six-seat group study rooms.

 Climate control is achieved through a network of conditioned air modules (CAMs) which use the underfloor spaces as a plenum for air distribution, with floor-mounted fan tiles.

-The Information Commons contains technology every bit as advanced as its twenty-first century external form might suggest.
-This includes:
+The Information Commons contains technology every bit as advanced as its twenty-first-century external form might suggest.

 It's not entirely surprising that a building as dramatic and successful as the Information Commons should have collected a clutch of awards.